 - b.
 Complications: Serious, less common complications include spinal cord compression, paraplegia, epidural hematoma, epidural hemorrhage, undesirable change in stimulation, seroma, CSF leakage, infection, erosion, and allergic response.
-Otherr complications consist of dural puncture, hardware malfunction or equipment migration, pain at implantation site, loss of pain relief, chest wall stimulation, and other surgical risks.
+Other complications consist of dural puncture, hardware malfunction or equipment migration, pain at implantation site, loss of pain relief, chest wall stimulation, and other surgical risks.
 In recent studies device complication rates have been reported to be 25% at 6 months, 32% at 12 months, and 45% at 24 months.
 The most frequent complications are reported to be electrode migration (14%) and loss of paresthesia (12%). - c.
-Surgical Indications: Patients with established CRPS I or II or a failed spinal surgery with persistent functionally limiting radicular pain greater than axial pain who have failed conservative therapy including active and/or passive therapy, pre-stimulator trial psychiatric evaluation and treatment, medication management, and therapeutic injections.
-SCS is not recommended for patients with the major limiting factor of persistent axial spine pain.
-SCS may be indicated in a subset of patients who have a clear neuropathic radicular pain (radiculitis).
-The extremity pain should account for at least 50% or greater of the overall back and leg pain experienced by the patient.
+Surgical Indications: Patients with established CRPS I or II with persistent functionally limiting pain who have failed conservative therapy including active and/or passive therapy, pre-stimulator trial psychiatric evaluation and treatment, medication management, and therapeutic injections.
 Prior authorization is required.
 Habituation to opioid analgesics in the absence of a history of addictive behavior does not preclude the use of SCS.
 Patients with severe psychiatric disorders, and issues of secondary gain are not candidates for the procedure.
 Approximately, one third to one half of patients who qualify for SCS can expect a substantial reduction in pain relief; however, it may not influence allodynia, and hypesthesia.
 Patients' expectations need to be realistic, and therefore, patients should understand that the SCS intervention is not a cure for their pain but rather a masking of their symptomatology which might regress over time.
 There appears to be a likely benefit of up to 3 years.
 Patients must meet the following criteria in order to be considered for neurostimulation:

-- i.
-SCS may be indicated in a subset of patients who have a clear neuropathic radicular pain (radiculitis); are not candidates for surgical intervention on the spine; have burning pain in a distribution amenable to stimulation coverage and have pain at night not relieved by position.
-The extremity pain should account for at least 50% or greater of the overall leg and back pain experienced by the patient.
-In cases of complex regional pain syndrome, please refer to the CRPS Medical Treatment Guidelines. - ii.
+- Confirmed CRPS I or II who have significant functional limitations from neuropathic pain involving the hand or foot after greater than 6 months of conventional management (Refer to Section, F. 3.
+Diagnostic Components of Confirmed CRPS, for the definition of confirmed CRPS which requires two positive diagnostic tests). - ii.
 A comprehensive psychiatric or psychological evaluation prior to the stimulator trial has been performed.
-This evaluation should include a standardized detailed personality inventory with validity scales (such as MMPI-2, MMPI-2-RF, or PAI) pain inventory with validity measures (for example, BHI 2, MBMD); clinical interview and complete review of the medical records.
-Before proceeding to a spinal stimulator trial the evaluation should find the following: - No indication of falsifying information, or of invalid response on testing; and - No primary psychiatric risk factors or "red flags" (e.g. psychosis, active suicidality, severe depression, or addiction).
-(Note that tolerance and dependence to opioid analgesics are not addictive behaviors and do not preclude implantation); and - A level of secondary risk actors or "yellow flags" (e.g. moderate depression, job dissatisfaction, dysfunctional pain conditions) judged to be below the threshold for compromising the patient's ability to benefit from neurostimulation. - The patient is cognitively capable of understanding and operating the neurostimulation control device; and - The patient is cognitively capable of understanding and appreciating the risks and benefits of the procedure and - The patient has demonstrated a history of motivation in and adherence to prescribed treatments.
+This evaluation should include a standardized detailed personality inventory with validity scales (such as MMPI-2, MMPI-2-RF, or PAI); pain inventory with validity measures (for example, BHI 2, MBMD); clinical interview and complete review of the medical records.
+Before proceeding to a spinal stimulator trial the evaluation should find the following: - No indication of falsifying information, or of invalid response on testing; and - No primary psychiatric risk factors or "red flags" (e.g. psychosis, active suicidality, or addiction), severe depression.
+(Note that tolerance and dependence to opioid analgesics are not addictive behaviors and do not preclude implantation); and - A level of secondary risk factors or "yellow flags" (e.g. moderate depression, job dissatisfaction, dysfunctional pain cognitions) judged to be below the threshold for compromising the patient's ability to benefit from neurostimulation; and - The patient is cognitively capable of understanding and operating the neurostimulation control device; and - The patient is cognitively capable of understanding and appreciating the risks and benefits of the procedure; and - The patient has demonstrated a history of motivation in and adherence to prescribed treatments.

 The psychologist or psychiatrist performing these evaluations should not be an employee of the physician performing the implantation.
-This evaluation must be completed, with favorable findings, before the screening trial is scheduled.
-Significant personality disorders must be taken into account when considering a patient for spinal cord stimulation and other major procedures.
+This evaluation must be completed, with favorable findings, before the trial is scheduled.

-- iii.
-All reasonable surgical and non-surgical treatment has been exhausted; and - iv.
-The topography of pain and its underlying pathophysiology are amenable to stimulation coverage (the entire painful extremity area has been covered); and - v.
-A successful neurostimulation screening test of at least 3 to 7 days.
+iii.
+All reasonable surgical and non-surgical treatment has been exhausted; and

+- iv.
+The topography of pain and its underlying pathophysiology are amenable to stimulation coverage (the entire painful extremity area has been covered); and - A successful neurostimulation screening test of at least 3 to 7 days.